bennettpe/data-centric-dev-website/README.md

 ```

 ### MongoDB Collections Creation
-1. So once the **database user** has been created in "Connect Flask To MongoDB section" you can create the Collection(s) as follows,
+1 So once the **database user** has been created in "Connect Flask To MongoDB section" you can create the Collection(s) as follows
-2. Click on **Collections**
+2 Click on **Collections**
-3. Add Collection name and click **create**
+3 Add Collection name and click **create**

 ### Downloading Bootstrap Theme
 I decide to download and use the following free one page boostrap theme (Agency) from [StartBootstrap](https://startbootstrap.com/template-overviews/agency/)

-1. Right click on the **Download** Button
+1 Right click on the **Download** Button
-2. Click on **Copy link address**
+2 Click on **Copy link address**
-3. In Cloud9 environment Create a folder called **static**
+3 In Cloud9 environment Create a folder called **static**
-4. In terminal window type `cd static/`
+4 In terminal window type `cd static/`
-5. Then type **wget** and then paste copied Copy link address as below
+5 Then type **wget** and then paste copied Copy link address as below

 ```python
 $ wget https://github.com/BlackrockDigital/startbootstrap-agency/archive/gh-pages.zip
 ```

-6. The following zipped file will be saved in the static directory.
+6 The following zipped file will be saved in the static directory.
-7. Type **unzip gh-pages.zip** which will UnZip the file.
+7 Type **unzip gh-pages.zip** which will UnZip the file.
-8. The following directory will be created **startbootstrap-agency-gh-pages**
+8 The following directory will be created **startbootstrap-agency-gh-pages**
-9. Type `mv startbootstrap-agency-gh-pages/css startbootstrap-agency-gh-pages/img startbootstrap-agency-gh-pages/js startbootstrap-agency-gh-pages/scss startbootstrap-agency-gh-pages/vendor`
+9 Type `mv startbootstrap-agency-gh-pages/css startbootstrap-agency-gh-pages/img startbootstrap-agency-gh-pages/js startbootstrap-agency-gh-pages/scss startbootstrap-agency-gh-pages/vendor`
 which will Move the files needed into the following file directories CSS,IMG,JS,SCSS,VENDOR
-10. Type `rm -rf startbootstrap-agency-gh-pages/` to delete unwanted files etc.
+10 Type `rm -rf startbootstrap-agency-gh-pages/` to delete unwanted files etc.
-11. Type ` rm gh-pages.zip ` to deleted unwanted zip file.
+11 Type ` rm gh-pages.zip ` to deleted unwanted zip file.

 ### Styling My Templates
 Once the Bootstrap theme has been down loaded I needed to edit my templates so it picked up the downloaded theme correctly.

-1. Go to the github page of the theme (Creative) https://github.com/BlackrockDigital/startbootstrap-creative
+1 Go to the github page of the theme (Creative) https://github.com/BlackrockDigital/startbootstrap-creative
-2. Copy the **link** and **script** lines from **index.html** into **base.html** and amend directory locations.
+2 Copy the **link** and **script** lines from **index.html** into **base.html** and amend directory locations.
-3. Copied rest of **index.html** code into **base.html**
+3 Copied rest of **index.html** code into **base.html**
-4. Created **index.htm** and added the following code
+4 Created **index.htm** and added the following code

 ```html
 {% extends 'base.html' %}